 We intend to obtain additional financing for our business through public or private securities offerings, the incurrence of additional indebtedness, or some combination of those sources.
-We may to seek funding through additional collaborative arrangements with strategic partners if we determine them to be necessary or appropriate, although these arrangements could require us to relinquish rights to our technology or product candidates and could result in our receipt of only a portion of any revenues associated with the partnered product.
+We may also seek funding through collaborative arrangements with strategic partners if we determine them to be necessary or appropriate, although these arrangements could require us to relinquish rights to our technology or product candidates and could result in our receipt of only a portion of any revenues associated with the partnered product.
 We cannot provide any assurance that additional financing from these sources will be available on favorable terms, if at all.

-In addition, we are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in the Securities Purchase Agreements that we entered into on February 20, 2017 (the "2017 SPA") and June 28, 2018 (the "2018 SPA") in connection with the registered direct financings that closed on February 24, 2017 (the "2017 Financing") and July 2, 2018 (the "2018 Financing"), respectively, in each case as described in greater detail in the risk factor entitled "The terms of the 2017 Financing and 2018 Financing could impose additional challenges on our ability to raise funding in the future" below.
+In addition, we are bound by certain contractual terms and obligations that may limit or otherwise impact our ability to raise additional funding in the near-term including, but not limited to, provisions in the Securities Purchase Agreements that we entered into on February 20, 2017 (the "2017 SPA") and June 28, 2018 (the "2018 SPA") in connection with the registered direct financings that closed on February 24, 2017 (the "2017 Financing") and July 2, 2018 (the "2018 Financing"), respectively, and the Securities Purchase Agreement that we entered into in connection with the 2021 Private Placement Financing (the "2012 SPA"), in each case as described in greater detail in the risk factor entitled "The terms of the 2017 Financing, 2018 Financing and 2021 Private Placement Financing could impose additional challenges on our ability to raise funding in the future" below.